Is Pepper Spray Restrictions Legal in New York? (2026)

 Statute Summary

-New York law (Penal Law § 265.20) requires pepper spray to be purchased from a licensed firearms dealer or pharmacist and for the container to be of a specific size and composition.
-Unlawful possessio…
+New York law (Penal Law § 265.20) mandates that pepper spray be purchased from a licensed firearms dealer or pharmacist.
+The container must be of a specific size and composition (no more than 0.75% OC…

 This page was reviewed by Ethan Harper by comparing the legal status against the cited state statute.
 AllowedHere is an informational resource and does not provide legal advice.
 Consult a licensed attorney for guidance specific to your situation.